usdot-fhwa-stol/arena_camera_ros/camera_control_msgs/README.rst

 ******
 **Services**
 ******
+- **SetDecimation**
+  Decimation factor to get downsampled images.
+It refers here to any camera setting which combines rectangular neighborhoods of pixels into larger 'super-pixels'.
+It reduces the resolution of the output image to (width / binning_x) x (height / binning_y).
+The default values binning_x = binning_y = 0 are considered the same as binning_x = binning_y = 1 (no subsampling).
+Calling this service with target binning values will change the binning entry in the published camera_info_msg of the camera.

 - **SetBinning**
   Binning factor to get downsampled images.
 It refers here to any camera setting which combines rectangular neighborhoods of pixels into larger 'super-pixels'.
 It reduces the resolution of the output image to (width / binning_x) x (height / binning_y).
 The default values binning_x = binning_y = 0 are considered the same as binning_x = binning_y = 1 (no subsampling).
 Calling this service with target binning values will change the binning entry in the published camera_info_msg of the camera.